sossinayDev/jetphotos-python/README.md

 # jetphotos
 Access jetphoto images with python.
 Made by sossinay
+# THIS LIBRARY DOESN'T WORK ANYMORE BECAUSE OF ANTI-BOT UPDATES ON JETPHOTOS
 ## get_picture_links(url, lenlimit)
 Used to get the links of the image-pages from an url.
 ### Parameters: